ragincoder/University-E-health-Prototype/README.md

 ## About the Project
-<p>This E-health webpage prototype was created as my past university project.
+<p>This E-health webpage prototype creates as my past university project.
 I did not have enough knowledge, time, and human power to finish the project.
 I am trying to continue what I have left before and tracking the progress on this website.</p>

 ## Screenshots